What is Shan tofu?

 It can be easily flavoured with strong spices like Indian curry powder, or Chipotle and Paprika.

-Depending on the flavours you add to it and the style you cook it in, shan tofu can be served with many things.
+Depending on the flavours you add to it and the style you cook it in, chickpea fries can be served with many things.

 In my house we love to eat it with a homemade vegan sriracha mayo or a spicy ketchup.
 But when we are feeling a bit more summery, this coconut pea dip works perfectly.
 Particularly if you add in some Indian spices to the fries.